NordicSemiconductor/asset-tracker-cloud-docs/docs/app/CellGeolocation.rst

  - nRF Connect for Cloud Location Services
  - Unwired Labs

-These are commercial third-party solution that provide an API for resolving cell information to geolocation.
+These are commercial third-party solutions that provide an API for resolving cell information to geolocation.
 This is an optional feature that you can enable.

 These APIs enable calculation of the rough location of a device as soon as it sends the roaming information to the cloud.